 Our funeral volumes have increased gradually from 21,665 in 2006 to 24,362 in 2009 (compound annual increase of 3.0%).
 Our funeral operating revenue has increased from \$109.1 million in 2006 to \$125.1 million in 2009 (compound annual increase of 3.5%).
 The increases are primarily because of businesses we acquired in 2007 and 2009 and our ability to increase the average revenue per funeral through expanded service offerings and packages.
-We experienced an increase of 1.1% in volumes in comparing the first six months of 2010 to the first six months of 2009.
-Funeral operating revenues for the six months ended June 30, 2010 were up 1.4% compared to the six months ended June 30, 2009.
+We experienced an increase of 4.3% in volumes in comparing the first nine months of 2010 to the first nine months of 2009, 0.2% of which resulted from organic growth and 4.1% through acquisitions.
+Funeral operating revenues for the nine months ended September 30, 2010 were up 3.0% compared to the nine months ended September 30, 2009.

-The percentage of funeral services involving cremations has increased from 34.3% for 2006 to 42.1% for 2009 and to 42.3% for the first six months of 2010.
-We expect our average revenue per funeral to increase over time as we seek to provide increased services particularly to our cremation families in order to offset higher cremation rates.
+The percentage of funeral services involving cremations has increased from 34.3% for 2006 to 42.1% for 2009 and to 43.6% for the first nine months of 2010.
+A significant portion of that increase is the result of acquiring businesses in high cremation areas.
+On a same-store basis, the creation rate has risen to 40.5% for the nine months ended September 30, 2010.

 The cemetery operating results are affected by the size and success of our sales organization.
-Approximately 50% of our cemetery revenues relate to preneed sales of interment rights and mausoleums and related merchandise and services.
+Approximately 52% of our cemetery revenues relate to preneed sales of interment rights and mausoleums and related merchandise and services.
 We believe that changes in the level of consumer confidence (a measure of whether consumers will spend for discretionary items) also affect the amount of cemetery revenues.
 The current environment of high unemployment and low consumer confidence represents a formidable challenge to the cemetery sales staff.
-Approximately 15% of our cemetery revenues are attributable to investment earnings on trust funds and finance charges on installment contracts.
+Approximately 13% of our cemetery revenues are attributable to investment earnings on trust funds and finance charges on installment contracts.
 Changes in the capital markets and interest rates affect this component of our cemetery revenues.

 Our cemetery financial performance from 2006 through 2009 was characterized by increasing operating revenues and fluctuating field level profit margins.
-Operating revenue decreased 8.5% while operating profit increased 6.9%, for the first six months of 2010 compared to the same period of 2009, as a result of higher trust fund earnings and higher atneed gross profit.
+Cemetery revenue decreased by less than 1% as higher trust fund earnings and at-need revenues offset the decline in preneed revenues.
+Operating profit (Gross profit excluding depreciation and amortization and regional and unallocated costs) increased 11.1%, for the first nine months of 2010 compared to the same period of 2009, as a result of higher trust fund earnings and higher at-need gross profit.
 Our goal is to build broader and deeper teams of sales leaders and counselors in our larger and more strategically located cemeteries that can sustain consistent, modest growth in preneed property sales over time and to diversify and substantially increase our cemetery operating and financial results.
 Additionally, a portion of our capital expenditures in 2010 is designed to expand our cemetery product offerings.